Homemade Protein Bars with 20g of Protein. Dairy-Free & No Protein Powder, Low-Cal Option

 How to Store and Freeze

 With this no-bake protein bar recipe, you get bars that last longer.
 You can freeze them without losing taste.
 They stay chewy.
-In the summer, you can use them like ice cream.
+In the summer, they are like ice cream.
 A big advantage of no-bake protein bars!

 Three Ways to Defrost the Bars